 Recommendations for fulfilling general education requirements are provided for each major in the recommended sequence.
+Many related requirements for the major may be applied to general education requirements.

 Note: Any course that may be applied toward a general education requirement may not also be applied toward major, minor, or elective requirements.
 Courses applied to meet general education requirements may not be taken pass/fail.